HAPPINESS & HEALTH GO HAND-IN-HAND

 HOW PASCALE'S PALS STARTED:

 Pascale's Pals is named in honor of Pascale White.
-She born on December 31, 1993 but on July 21, 1995 she was diagnosed with acute lymphoblastic leukemia.
-She immediately started intensive chemotherapy treatment at the Children's Hospital in Columbia, Missouri.
+She born on December 31, 1993.
+When she was a year and half, she was diagnosed with acute lymphoblastic leukemia.
+She immediately started intensive chemotherapy treatment at the Children's Hospital here in Columbia, Missouri.
 She finished treatment in 1998 and was enjoying a normal life.

 On December 4th, 2000, we started preparation with whole body radiation at Cardinal Glennon Hospital in St. Louis.
 She received radiation for 5 days and 2 more days of chemo.
 Then she had an umbilical stem cell transplant on December 12, 2000.

 From that date on, until June 2001, we were at Cardinal Glennon with very few days off.
 She became very sick and it is an absolute miracle that she is with us.
 We are thankful to God everyday for his mercy.
-As of July 2003, Pascale has been progressing in every way.
-She has worked very hard to catch up with the 2 years she missed at school as well as getting her health back.
+Pascale worked very hard the subsequent years due to the years of school she missed as well as getting her strength back.

 During the years of undergoing all these treatments, our family received a lots of support from friends and families.
 Our friends prayed for us, brought us food, gave us presents and surrounded us with love and hope.